cokelaer/spectrum/doc/user/tutorial_window.rst

 ------------------

-All the window are gathered within a Factory function called :func:`~spectrum.window.get_window`.
+All the window are gathered within a Factory function called :func:`~spectrum.window.create_window`.
 The previous Hamming window can then be called using:

 .. plot::
     :width: 80%
     :include-source:

-    from spectrum.window import get_window
+    from spectrum.window import create_window
     from pylab import plot

     N = 64
-    w = get_window(N, 'hamming')
+    w = create_window(N, 'hamming')
     plot(w)

 The interest is that this function calls the simple function after sanity checks.